Family Reunification Residency · Serbia Updated June 2026

 Growing families

-Child born abroad after parent relocates
+Child born abroad after a parent relocates

-✓ Post-birth processing · Birth certificate authentication · Permit application
+Post-birth processing · certificate authentication · permit

 Extended family

-Dependent parent joining adult child
+Dependent parent joining an adult child

-First need to establish your own residency?
+First need your own residency?

 Questions